Horns of Hattin

 The decisive battle of the Crusaders and Saladin was held in the valley below it in 1187, signaling the beginning of the end for the Crusaders Kingdom in the Holy Land.
 From the site is a great view of the area and is a recommended site to visit.

 The site is located on the road to Tiberias.
 The site was in a strategic location and was easy to defend due to its height (326M above sea).
 There are roads on the north and south, and the hill is higher by 300M and 125M, respectively, which is quite steep.

 In ancient times the road from the sea of Galilee to the west passed north to the hill.
 On this ancient road was the battle between the Crusaders and the Arab armies, when the former army advanced from Sepphoris to Tiberias, in hope to break the siege off the Crusaders' fortress in the city.
 In modern times the road passes to the south of it.
-When driving from Golani junction towards Tiberias, the hill stands out over the ridge on the left side.
+When driving from Golani junction towards Tiberias, the hill dominates the area on the left side of the road.